limberger/twitterbot/README.md

 # twitterbot_framework

 A basic framework for creating Twitter bots using Python 3 and [tweepy](http://www.tweepy.org).
-This goes along with my [tutorial](http://blog.mollywhite.net/twitter-bots-pt2/) on creating Twitter bots.
+Based on the  [tutorial](http://blog.mollywhite.net/twitter-bots-pt2/) of mollywhite on creating Twitter bots.